 - Communication to Employees and Contractors of Safety Measures - Improvement such that the information, training and instruction is provided in a readily understandable way.

-- Operator Interfaces and Collision Avoidance - Improving equipment, automation and remote monitoring and control, also addressing musculoskeletal disorders, improved ergonomics and improved roadway conditions.
+- Operator Interfaces and Vehicle Interaction - Improving equipment, automation and remote monitoring and control, also addressing musculoskeletal disorders, improved ergonomics and improved roadway conditions.

-- Airborne and Noise Contaminants - Better understanding and controls for airborne dust, diesel emissions, and noise exposure by attenuation.
+- Airborne and Noise Contaminants - Reduce exposure to airborne dust, diesel emissions, and noise.

 - Emergency Response Measures - Adequacy and effectiveness.